joanseg/The-Positioning-Manual/chapters/04-Positioning-vs-Specialization.md

 That said, there is a verb that describes exactly what it is you do to build a desirable market position.
 That verb is "specialize" or "specialization".

-## Specializing is an action
+# Specializing Is An Action

 The act of specializing begins with a decision about focus.
 Where do you want to focus?
 You could focus on a target market, focus on type of problem you want to solve, focus on a type of change you want to effect, or focus on a specific and possibly unique way of delivering your services.
 There really are only about 4 basic ways you can specialize.

-After you've made the decision about where to focus [^ There will be **much** more about making the specialization decision this later in this book], you apply time and discipline to grow this seed of a decision into a desirable market position.
-I like the following analogy so much I used it for the cover of this book: The decision about how exactly to specialize is the seed, time and discipline are the nourishment that seed needs, and the plant we see growing out of the ground after some time passes is the market position.
+After you've made the decision about where to focus [^ There will be **much** more about making the specialization decision later in this book], you apply time and discipline to grow this seed of a decision into a desirable market position.
+I like this analogy so much I used it for the cover of this book: The decision about how exactly to specialize is the seed, time and discipline are the nourishment that seed needs, and the plant we see growing out of the ground after some time passes is the market position.

 {TODO: book cover/theme image shown here}

-## About time
+# About Time

 Time is a critical element in cultivating a market position for a services business.
 Just like no plant grows from a seed to maturity overnight, you can't create a market position overnight.

 The concept of a market position applies to more than just services, it also applies to products and brands.
 When we look at how services businesses and product businesses cultivate a market position, we see some significant differences, especially as it relates to _time_.
 Understanding these differences will help you contextualize the various bits of advice about positioning that you'll come across from various sources.

+## Inherent Objective Observability

 Product positioning is based on the inherent objective observability of a product, and the ability of advertising to amplify a message about those observable features.